 The 2017 Fireworks Show is scheduled for Saturday, July 1.
 Rain date is Sunday, July 2.

 The 2017 Dixie Ride and Carry-in Brunch is scheduled for Saturday, June 17 at 9:30 AM.
 All WLCA members and families are encouraged to attend.
 Please bring a dish to share.
-The Dixie ride is provided by Dixie Sternwheeler, Inc., without charge to our membership.
+The Dixie ride is provided by Dixie Sternwheeler, Inc., at no charge to our members.

 Webster Lake Conservation Association (WLCA), founded in 1950, is a non-profit organization serving residents of Webster and Backwater Lakes, located in north-central Indiana.
 Our Board of Directors and Committees work closely with the Department of Natural Resources (DNR), the Tippecanoe Environmental Lake & Watershed Foundation, and independent vendors to monitor water quality and aquatic plant life and to address elements in our watershed that could endanger the quality of our lakes.
 In addition, the WLCA sponsors social, recreational, and educational activities for all lake residents.

 The WLCA maintains the dam to control the lake's water level according to DNR regulations.
 Our volunteers maintain a database documenting the water level at the dam.